 Demonstrated commitment to personal responsibilities and value for safety, shown through communication of safety concerns and sue and promotion of safe behaviors based on training and lessons learned.

-CERTIFICATIONS & LICENSES: Must obtain School of Medicine Process Manager Certification Level 1.
+Must obtain School of Medicine Process Manager Certification Level 1.

 Frequently perform desk based computer tasks, seated work, use a telephone and use light/fine grasping.